yjlim-larr/Reinforcement_learning/Policy_gradient/TRPO/README.md

 So, kl-divregence's gradient is
 <p align="center"> <img src="./img/kl-gradient2.png" alt="MLE" width="70%" height="70%"/> </p>

+For calculaing x = theta - theta_old, we should calculate (A^-1)g, but it takes long time.
+So **we use conjugate gradient algorithm for estimating x**.

 ### Fisher information matrix and kl-divergence
 Fisher information matrix is presented as
 <p align="center"> <img src="./img/fisher_proof.png" alt="MLE" width="90%" height="90%"/> </p>